iluwatar/java-design-patterns/combinator/README.md

 ---
 layout: pattern # layout must allways be pattern
-title: Combinator Ever # the properly formatted title
+title: Combinator # the properly formatted title
 folder: combinator # the folder name in which this pattern lies
 permalink: /patterns/combinator/ # the permalink to the pattern, to keep this uniform please stick to /patterns/FOLDER/